valkey-io/valkey-doc/commands/hsetex.md

 * FXX — Only set the fields if all of them already exist.
 * EX seconds — Set the specified expiration time in seconds.
 * PX milliseconds — Set the specified expiration time in milliseconds.
-* EXAT `unix-time-seconds` — Set the specified Unix time in seconds at which the fields will expire.
+* EXAT `unix-time-seconds` — Set the specified Unix time in seconds for when the fields will expire.
 * PXAT `unix-time-milliseconds` — Set the specified Unix time in milliseconds at which the fields will expire.
 * KEEPTTL — Retain the TTL associated with the fields.